 What Can You Expect?

 Graduate study in the psychology department requires both diligence and motivation.
 Fully accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), the counseling program is rigorous, both in its academic challenge and in its demand to prepare students to become competent professionals.
 Students become well-acquainted with both their faculty and peers.
 They are assigned a faculty advisor who provides assistance with course selection and career guidance.
 They work closely with faculty on research projects and during practicum training.
 At the same time, most students are quickly assimilated into the graduate student culture in the psychology department.
 This peer network increases the learning resources of the cohort group and adds to the social enjoyment of learning.
 Critical to the concept of peer learning, each year the program strives to enroll a mix of students with respect to ethnicity, background, age, and experience.
-To this end, the program actively encourages students of color or other diverse backgrounds to consider application to the program.
+To this end, the program actively encourages students of color and other diverse backgrounds to consider application to the program.

 Full- or Part-Time Study